Install Using Ruby Packaging

 gem install

-Once you’ve installed Ruby using RVM, and you have activated it using rvm use 3.3, open a terminal and type:
+Once you’ve installed Ruby (and have activated it using rvm use 3.3 if you’re using RVM), open a terminal and type:

 $ gem install asciidoctor